• Skip to main content

 Amenities

-Nottingham is often described as the place that’s big enough to offer a city lifestyle (population: 329,200), but small enough to still be human-sized and personal.
+Nottingham is often described as a place that’s big enough to offer a city lifestyle but small enough to still be human-sized and personal.
+As of 2023, the population of Nottingham's metro area is 807,00, a 0.88% increase from 2022.

 The Nottingham Express Transit or NET tram network deserves a mention too.
 Lines run from the city centre north to Hucknall and Phoenix Park, south to Wilford and Clifton and to Toton Lane via the university – with plans for further expansion.

-Buy-to-lets near tram stops have lots of appeal to tenants and some reports, like this one from Lloyd’s, say tram lines also boost Nottingham property prices.
+Buy-to-lets near tram stops have lots of appeal to tenants, with tram lines boosting property prices.

-Property experts tip anywhere on the future HS2 network as good for house prices.
+Property experts tip anywhere on the future HS2 network is good for house prices.
 Nottingham’s HS2 station will be at Toton on the Birmingham-to-Leeds section of the line.

 Back to contents